backupbrew/switchbrew/Filesystem services.md

 ## MountSaveData

 Takes an input u8 and a 0x40-byte Save-struct entry.
+Official user-process code is only known to use value 1 for the u8.

 Returns an [\#IFileSystem](#IFileSystem "wikilink").